When do you Need a Land Survey?

 To know what you’re buying and to ensure the quality of what you’re selling, always hire a surveyor.

 Do you find yourself stuck in an annoying tug-of-war with neighboring property owners?
 Boundary disputes can be a pain.
-Instead of guessing where the boundary is and fighting with your neighbor, let an impartial surveyor discover the truth.
+Instead of guessing where the property boundary is and fighting with your neighbor, let an impartial surveyor discover the truth.
 This might mean one property owner “loses” land, but a survey can stop boundary disputes in their tracks.

 This is another reason it’s so important to survey any land you buy.
 You know the property boundaries going in, and there are no surprises for either you or your neighbors.